ktomk/pipelines/README.md

   ("`atlassian/default-image:latest`").

-* **Pipelines inside Pipeline**: As a special feature and by default pipelines mounts the docker socket into each container (on systems where the socket is available).
-That allows to launch pipelines from a pipeline as long as the docker client is available in the pipeline's container.
+* **Pipelines inside Pipeline**: As a special feature and by default pipelines mounts the docker socket into each container (on systems where the socket is available).  \
+  That allows to launch pipelines from a pipeline as long as the Docker client is available in the pipeline's container.
+Pipelines will take care to have the Docker client as `/usr/bin/docker` when the pipeline has the `docker` service (`services: \n - docker`).  \
-  This feature is similar to [run Docker commands in Bitbucket Pipelines][BBPL-DCK] \[BBPL-DCK] but w/o mounting the Docker CLI executable in the container.
+  This feature is similar to [run Docker commands in Bitbucket Pipelines][BBPL-DCK] \[BBPL-DCK].

   The pipelines inside pipeline feature serves pipelines itself well for integration testing on Travis.
 In combination with